 '''

 @GET

 @Path("/{collection}")

 public Saying reduceCols(@PathParam("collection") String collection) {

 if (!collectionMap.containsKey(collection)) {

 final String msg = String.format("Collection %s does not exist", collection);

 throw new WebApplicationException(msg, Status.NOT_FOUND)

 }

+// ...

 }

 '''

-In this example a GET request to / foobar will return
+In this example a GET request to /foobar will return

-'''

-{"code":404,"message":"Collection foobar does not exist"}
+{"code":404, "message": "Collection foobar does not exist"}

-'''

 One can also take exceptions that your resource may throw and map them to appropriate responses.
 For instance, an endpoint may throw IllegalArgumentException and it may be worthy enough of a response to warrant a custom metric to track how often the event occurs.
-Here's an example of such an ExceptionMapper and then registering the exception mapper:
+Here's an example of such an ExceptionMapper private final Meter exceptions;